jakedomermuth/SQL-ArtProject-Analysis/README.md

 # SQL-ArtProject-Analysis

-### In this Project, I will be exploring a 7 table dataset to answer questions about the data and gain insights that may be valauable to artists, museums, and consumers of art content.
+### In this Project, I will be exploring a 7-table dataset to answer questions about the data and gain insights that may be valuable to artists, museums, and consumers of art content.

 ### Museum-Info File: